-I RECKON it’s more than appropriate that a bloke who watched Australia’s first passenger train puff its way between Sydney and Granville in 1855 names his pub the Railway Hotel.
+I RECKON it’s more than appropriate that a bloke who watched the first passenger train in NSW puff its way between Sydney and Granville in 1855 names his pub the Railway Hotel.

-Among the thousands of Sydneysiders who gathered to watch that first train, no doubt dressed in his finery at Granville, was 16-year-old, Patrick Lohan.
+Among the thousands of Sydneysiders who gathered to watch that first train, no doubt dressed in his finery at Granville, was 25-year-old, Patrick Lohan.

 Pat had recently arrived in Sydney from his native Galway, Ireland and was ready to take on the adventures in a young and promising country.